FredrickDickson/rmbexpress/README.md

 # BuyRMBOnline - Flutter Fintech App

-A comprehensive Flutter web application for buying and sending Chinese Renminbi (RMB) online, inspired by the buy-rmb.com service.
+A comprehensive Flutter web application for buying and sending Chinese Renminbi (RMB) online.
 This fintech platform enables users in Ghana and other countries to exchange their local currency (primarily Ghana Cedi - GHS) for RMB and transfer funds to China via WeChat, Alipay, or Chinese bank accounts.

 ## 🚀 Features